TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-merge-import.md

 We don't have to work out all the stripe boundaries before we start merging.
 Once we've decided on a stripe boundary, we can run the merge algorithm for that stripe, then decide what width the next stripe needs to be.
 This approach minimizes the size of the in-memory working set.

 The output stripe boundaries may not align with the input stripe boundaries (as shown in the diagrams above), which may not align with each other (due to the impact of inserts and deletes).
-The same input tile may need to be accessed by multiple stripes.
+The same input tile may need to be accessed by multiple output stripes.
 We'll need a caching system that will try and hold on to tiles that will be needed again.
 However, we may still end up having to eject tiles from memory and then load them again later.

 We prefer fixed width stripes where possible.
 There are also benefits with fixed height tiles.
 We're trying to write out chunks that are between 0.5 MB and our ideal chunk size of 1 MB.
 We can use a similar algorithm to the one used to pick stripe width.
 If there's a power of two number of rows that has a size in our desired range use that.
 Use the same number of rows for the next tile if possible, if not try the next power of 2, otherwise binary chop to a size that works.